 Without limiting any of the foregoing and to the maximum extent permitted by applicable law, in no event shall any Information Provider have any liability regarding any of the Information for any direct, indirect, special, punitive, consequential (including lost profits) or any other damages even if notified of the possibility of such damages.
-The foregoing shall not exclude or limit any liability that may not by applicable law be excluded or limited, including lost profits) or any other damages even if notified of the possibility of such damages.
-The personal injury to the extent that such injury results from the negligence or willful default of itself, its servants, agents or sub-contractors.
+The foregoing shall not exclude or limit any liability that may not by applicable law be excluded or limited, including lost profits) or any other damages applicable), any liability for death or personal injury to the extent that such injury results from the negligence or willful default of itself, its servants, agents or sub-contractors.